getpelican/pelican/docs/settings.rst

 `TRANSLATION_FEED`          Where to put the RSS feed for translations.
 Default
                             is feeds/all-%s.atom.xml where %s is the name of the lang.
+`WITH_PAGINATION`           Activate pagination.
+Default is True.
+`DEFAULT_PAGINATION`        The maximum number of articles to include on a page,
+                            not including orphans.
+Default is 5.
+`DEFAULT_ORPHANS`           The minimum number of articles allowed on the last
+                            page, defaults to zero.
+Use this when you don't want to have a last page with very few articles.
 ========================    =======================================================

 Themes